VaeiFork/TurnInPlace/README.md

 # Changelog

+### 1.0.3
+* Fix bug where TurnOffset not reset when using strafe direct and moving

 ### 1.0.2
 * Fixed bug where `ETurnInPlaceEnabledState` wasn't always handled properly
 * Added demo map buttons to preview `ETurnInPlaceEnabledState`